 In 2011 I joined WWT’s Conservation Science department as Senior Species Recovery Officer.
 I spent four years coordinating the delivery of scientific elements of an EU Life project to conserve the wintering grounds of a globally threatened goose, designing and coordinating fieldwork and undertaking data analysis, reporting and scientific publication.

 My specialisms are in spatial ecology, particularly habitat suitability modelling, prediction and mapping to inform conservation management decisions.
 I also provide in-house GIS and remote-sensing expertise.

-My current role is focused on wetlands: specifically, developing, delivering and communicating research to inform the conservation of wetlands and wetland nature.
+In my current role as Principal Research Officer in WWT’s Wetland and Landscape Ecology team, I am responsible for developing, delivering and communicating research to inform the conservation of wetlands and wetland nature, to support our Conservation Programmes.
 Our research hopes to demonstrate the multi-functional benefits of wetlands to society, from biodiversity and water quality improvements to flood attenuation and human health and wellbeing.